 In October 2018, the Company executed a research agreement with The Regents of the University of California.
-Under the agreement, the Company has committed to funding scientific research through October 2020.
+Under the agreement, the Company has committed to funding scientific research through October 2020 in an immaterial amount.
 For the year ended December 31, 2018, the Company recognized research and development expense of \$23 related to this agreement in the accompanying statements of operations.